Need help planning a trip to San Antonio? Look no further!

 Tour Details

-San Antonio is full of history, culture, and must-see landmarks, and this hop-on hop-off trolley tour made it easy to experience them all.
-With 12 stops along the way, we could explore the city’s top sights—without exhausting our feet!
+San Antonio is full of history, culture, and must-see landmarks, and this hop-on, hop-off trolley tour makes it easy to experience them all.
+With 12 stops along the way, you can explore the city’s top sights—without exhausting your feet!

-From the legendary Alamo to the vibrant Pearl District, we had the freedom to explore at our own pace.
+From the legendary Alamo to the vibrant Pearl District, you’ll have the freedom to explore at your own pace.
 And the best part?
-We got the second consecutive day free, so there was no need to rush through it all in one go!
+You get the second consecutive day free, so there was no need to rush through it all in one go!

-We started our day at Alamo Plaza, where we could smell the Tex-Mex in the air while being entertained by street performers.
-After taking in the iconic Alamo, we hopped back on the trolley for more exploring!
-The live narration made the ride even better, sharing details we would’ve missed on our own.
+Start your day at Alamo Plaza, where you can smell the Tex-Mex in the air while being entertained by street performers.
+After taking in the iconic Alamo, hop back on the trolley for more exploring!
+The live narration makes the ride even better, sharing details you may miss on your own.

 You can stay on board for the full 90-100 minute tour and soak in the sights with commentary, or hop on and off as you please to explore stops like San Fernando Cathedral, the San Antonio Museum of Art, and the Botanical Garden.
-One of our favorites was Market Square, where we wandered through colorful shops and even sampled fresh pan dulce!
+One of the best is Market Square, where you can wander through colorful shops and sample fresh pan dulce!

-We loved the flexibility—spending extra time in spots that caught our interest and simply catching the next trolley when we were ready.
+You will love the flexibility, spending extra time in spots that spark your interest and simply catching the next trolley when you’re ready.
 Whether you want to see San Antonio all in one go or take your time over two days, this trolley tour makes it easy!

 Related Read: Need help planning your trip?
 Follow our 3-day San Antonio itinerary to see the top sights, find hidden gems, and get our personal recommendations!